Thomas W. Hungerford

 Thomas William Hungerford (March 21, 1936 – November 28, 2014) was an American mathematician who worked in algebra and mathematics education.
 He is the author or coauthor of several widely used and widely cited textbooks covering high-school to graduate-level mathematics.
 From 1963 until 1980 he taught at the University of Washington and then at Cleveland State University until 2003.
 From 2003–2014 he was at Saint Louis University.
 Hungerford had a special interest in promoting the use of technology to teach mathematics.

+Early life and career

+Hungerford was born in Oak Park, Illinois, in 1936.
+At age 16, he moved to St. Louis, Missouri, where he attended St. Louis University High School and was named its valedictorian.

-Hungerford did his undergraduate work at the College of the Holy Cross and defended his Ph.D. thesis at the University of Chicago in 1963 (advised by Saunders Mac Lane).
+After high school, Hungerford was educated at the College of the Holy Cross, graduating in 1958 with a Bachelor of Arts, summa cum laude.
+He pursued graduate studies at the University of Chicago and earned a Ph.D. in mathematics in 1963 under the supervision of Saunders Mac Lane.
 Throughout his career he wrote more than a dozen widely used mathematics textbooks, ranging from high school to graduate level.